young-arch/farida/README.md

 # Demo

-I thought i found someone
+I thought i found someone but that's not it